mosip/mosip-infra/deployment/sandbox-v2/README.md

 ## Introduction

-The folders here contain Ansible scripts to run MOSIP on a multi (virtual) machine setup.
+The folders here contain Ansible scripts to run MOSIP on a multi Virtual Machine (VM) setup.

-* `kube`:  Contains scripts to install Kubernetes
+* `kube/`:  Contains scripts to install Kubernetes
 * `app/`:  Contains all MOSIP related modules

-## Setup
+## Hardware setup

-Although the VM configurations are not necessarily, the following VMs are recommended:
+The following VMs are recommended:

 ### Kubernetes nodes
 1. Kubernetes master:  (4 CPU, 16 GB RAM) x 1
-1. Kubernetes workers:  (4 CPU, 16 GB RAM) x 2
+1. Kubernetes workers:  (4 CPU, 16 GB RAM) x n

+* n = 2 for Pre Reg Only
+* n = 4 for Pre Reg + Reg Proc
+* n = 5 for Pre Reg + Reg Proc + IDA

 All the above in the same network.